modflowpy/pymake/README.md

                 [--inplace] [--networkx] [--mesondir MESONDIR]
                 srcdir target

-This is the pymake program for compiling fortran, c, and c++ source files, such as the source files that come with MODFLOW.
-The program works by building a directed acyclic graph of the module dependencies and then compiling the source files in the proper order.
+This is the pymake program for building fortran, c, and c++ source files, such as the source files that come with MODFLOW.
+The program builds a target with the meson build system, using the build file the target provides where there is one and writing one from the source files it finds where there is not.
+A GNU makefile can be written for the target as well, or instead of building it.

 positional arguments:
   srcdir                Path source directory.